 << Previous wine Next wine >>

 Juan Carlos Vizcarra is a man of intensity, passion, and incredible ambition.
-Though his family has grown grapes in Northern Ribera del Duero for several generations, he is the first to take it upon himself to make estate-bottled wine from this fruit.
-The story goes that when he was a boy, he noticed that the historic estates of Vega Sicilia and Pesquera would come to *his* family in bad vintages to buy fruit.
-He realized that his family must have something truly special, and took it upon himself to make wine to express this unique terroir that he had inherited.
-Juan Carlos has 2 daughters, the eldest of which is Celia – who is now helping him in the winery.
-As one might imagine, Celia and her sister bottling Ines are the flagship wines of the Vizcarra estate.
+Though his family has grown grapes in northern DO Ribera del Duero for more than four generations, he was the first to make estate-bottled wine from this fruit starting in 1991.
+The story goes that when he was a boy, he noticed that the historic estates of Vega Sicilia and Pesquera would come to his family in bad vintages to buy fruit.
+Realizing that his family must have truly special vineyards of the highest quality, Juan Carlos took it upon himself to begin producing wines to express this blessed terroir and heritage.
+Juan Carlos and his wife have 2 daughters, the eldest of which is Celia – who is now helping him in the winery and studying enology full time.
+As one might imagine, Celia and her sister’s bottling (Ines) are the flagship wines of the Vizcarra estate.
 Production every year amounts to a total of 2100 bottles, and comes from a single, steeply sloped vineyard featuring some of the oldest and most pristine vines on the estate.
-Celia also features a dollop of old-vine Garnacha in the blend, showcasing a spicier side like its namesake.
 Like all the wines at the tiny winery at Bodegas Vizcarra, Celia is made using gravity-fed winemaking to preserve the freshness and elegance that are intrinsic to the limestone-inflected plantings found in northern Burgos.
 Meticulous in everything he does, Juan Carlos applies his detail-oriented approach to every facet of the winemaking process.
 This is a wine meant for the cellar, and, stored properly, will continue to improve for at least 20 years in bottle.

 WHAT MAKES THIS WINE UNIQUE?

-Celia is a limited-production wine of fewer than 2500 bottles, made only in the very best vintages.
-Named for Juan Carlos’ eldest daughter, Celia features a spicy dollop of old-vine Garnacha.
+Celia is a limited-production, single vineyard wine of fewer than 2500 bottles, made only in the very best vintages.
+Named for Juan Carlos’ eldest daughter, Celia features a spicy dollop of old-vine Garnacha – extremely rare in Ribera del Duero (less than 1% of total plantings in the appellation).
 This wine combines power and elegance in the distinctive manner of the best Ribera del Duero wines, and will improve for decades in the bottle.
-Truly a benchmark bottling for Ribera, Celia speaks to Juan Carlos’ position as one of the best winemakers in the appellation.
+Truly a benchmark bottling, Celia speaks to Juan Carlos’ position as one of the best winemakers in the appellation.

 This serious, structured red shows dense, complex aromas of wild herbs with red and black fruits.
 Super silky on the palate, this wine will reward patience.
 A decade of bottle aging or a minimum of two hours in a decanter before serving will help this wine show well.
 Next to the decanter, grilled rare or medium rare lamb chops are a perfect match, as well as grilled grass-fed beefsteak or pork tenderloin with rosemary.